Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Related Work

 \subsection{Multi-modal Fusion}

-multi-modal fusion has been widely studied in affective computing because emotional states are expressed through heterogeneous and partially complementary signals, such as facial expressions, speech, text, and physiological responses.
-In the literature, however, the key distinction is often not which modalities are used, but rather how they are fused.
-Existing methods can be broadly organized according to the stage and mechanism of fusion, including early fusion, late fusion, and intermediate fusion, as well as more specific strategies such as tensor-based interaction modeling, gating-based adaptive weighting, and attention-based cross-modal interaction.
-This structural perspective is particularly useful for understanding recent progress in multi-modal valence–arousal estimation.
+Multi-modal fusion is a key component in affective computing, as emotional states are expressed through heterogeneous and complementary signals such as facial expressions and speech.
+Rather than the choice of modalities, the main challenge lies in how to effectively integrate them.
+Existing approaches can be broadly categorized into tensor-based interaction modeling, gating-based adaptive fusion, and attention-based cross-modal interaction.

-A representative line of work focuses on explicitly modeling high-order interactions among modalities.
-Tensor Fusion Network (TFN)\cite{tfn} extended multi-modal representation learning by computing tensor outer products across modalities, thereby capturing both intra-modal and inter-modal dynamics in an end-to-end manner.
-While this design is highly expressive, its computational complexity grows rapidly with feature dimensionality.
-To address this limitation, Low-rank multi-modal Fusion (LMF)\cite{lmf} introduced a low-rank decomposition strategy that significantly reduces the computational burden while preserving much of the representational power of tensor-based fusion.
-Together, these studies established an important trade-off between expressive cross-modal interaction modeling and practical efficiency.

-Another major direction is gating-based selective fusion, which is motivated by the observation that the reliability of each modality varies across time and context.
-In real-world emotion recognition, visual signals may become unreliable due to occlusion, pose variation, or poor lighting, whereas audio signals may degrade under noise or silence.
-Gated multi-modal Units (GMU)\cite{gated_fusion} addressed this problem by learning multiplicative gates that determine the relative contribution of each modality at the hidden-unit level.
-This adaptive mechanism opened a line of research in which multi-modal systems learn not only how to combine information, but also when a modality should be trusted more than others.